thomasreolon/Evolutive-NAS/README.md

 ___

 Given the recent success of deep learning, new fields that try to improve neural networks are emerging, Neural Architecture Search (NAS) is one of them.
-We propose a system that can autonomously find good NN architectures using a genetic algorithm.
+We propose a system that can autonomously find good NN architectures using a evolutionary algorithm.
 To speedup architectures’ evaluations we use heuristic functions that do not require training the NN, and a variation of DARTS.

-NAS, NTK, DARTS, GA, neuroevolution
+NAS, NTK, DARTS, EA, neuroevolution

 ## Introduction

 is possible to embed some prior knowledge in the architecture of a neural network (NN), for example Adam Gaier et al. showed that we can build weight agnostic neural networks, which can perform tasks even without tuning their weights.
 Moreover many breakthroughs in deep learning came from architectural innovations, eg. the use of CNN in Alexnet (2012), skip-connections in Resnet (2016) , self-attention in Transformers (2017) , …

 Even if NAS has just lately become a popular topic, some very interesting approaches like NEAT had already been proposed in the past.
-This approach uses a genetic algorithm (GA) to evolve the architecture and the weights of a NN.
+This approach uses a evolutionary algorithm (EA) to evolve the architecture and the weights of a NN.
 More recently a variation called CoDeepNEAT suggested a way to evolve architectures with more parameters (in NEAT you evolve weights and connections, in CoDeepNEAT you evolve layers and connections between them), moreover, they evolve cells, which can be seen as small NN, and divide them into species; once the evolution phase is complete, they build the final architecture by combining these cells.
 In this project, we use the same cell-based approach.

 Even if the literature contains many BIO-inspired algorithms to perform neural architecture search (eg. deepswarm ), the most popular approaches use other techniques such as weights sharing and network morphisms .
 Among these approaches a very simple ed effective method is DARTS , which can be summarized as follows: we use backpropagation to learn a parameter called alpha, which selects which connection (dense, cnn, max-pooling, ...) we should keep in our final architecture.

-One of the biggest issues in using GA for NAS was how to evaluate an architecture.
+One of the biggest issues in using EA for NAS was how to evaluate an architecture.
 A commonly used fitness function was the accuracy obtained by the NN after some training epochs, but even if this approach produced very good architectures it required enormous quantity of computing power (eg. AmoebanetA used weeks of GPU computing power ).
 Given some recently discovered properties of NN, some methods to evaluate architectures without training them were proposed , we base our approach upon these methods.
 In particular, we adopt the heuristic functions to replace the old accuracy fitness function.

 Section II presents our method, Section III shows the obtained performances (plot of the fitness and accuracy function) and section IV contains some thoughts on this subject.